christ66/cobertura/README.markdown

 GPL, and you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.
-Please review the file COPYING included in this distribution for further details.
+Please review the file LICENSE.txt included in this distribution for further details.
 Parts of Cobertura are licensed under the Apache Software License, Version 1.1.